MEGAN TAYLOR WILLIAMS

 About Me

-I’m an analog collage artist, ceramicist, educator, and community developer living in Sacramento, California.
-My work is dedicated to capturing the flow and inter-connectivity of humans to one another and the “natural,” or more-than-human world.
+I’m a community developer, analog collage artist, and educator living in Sacramento, California.
+My work is deeply rooted in principals of collaboration, reciprocity, and justice.
+I am dedicated to supporting and representing the inter-connectivity of humans to one another and the “natural,” or more-than-human world.

 Research